 WFM:Amongst the available window systems, what do you prefer – aluminium, uPVC, steel or wood?

 Gopal: We at prestige have largely used aluminium in our projects.
 But now for many of them we are going with uPVC windows in Bangaloreand other metropolitan townships.
 One of the main reasons for this switch is that the number of contractors serving aluminium windows industry is very less and all of them tend to get married to structural glazing.
 There are hardly any good fabricators that have the capacity to fulfil the kind of requirements that we have, both in terms of capacity and timeline.

-While struggling to find solution to this problem, we came across the uPVC genre of windows.
-There are a lot of big companies with rich technological expertise behind them who could cater to our needs and take up the jobs that we had to offer.
+While struggling to find a solution to this problem, we came across the uPVC genre of Windows.
+There are a lot of big companies with rich technological expertise behind them who could cater to our needs and take up the jobs that we have to offer.
 We discovered that they had a scientific and technical approach and with the help of that we executed the largest job of windows for one of our projects